secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/All About Users/Active Directory Rights and Privileges.md

 | `SeImpersonatePrivilege`        | This privilege allows us to impersonate a token of a privileged account such as `NT AUTHORITY\SYSTEM`.
 This could be leveraged with a tool such as JuicyPotato, RogueWinRM, PrintSpoofer, etc., to escalate privileges on a target system.                                                        |
 | `SeLoadDriverPrivilege`         | A user with this privilege can load and unload device drivers that could potentially be used to escalate privileges or compromise a system.                                                                                                                                                       |
 | `SeTakeOwnershipPrivilege`      | This allows a process to take ownership of an object.
 At its most basic level, we could use this privilege to gain access to a file share or a file on a share that was otherwise not accessible to us.                                                                                           |
-- There are many techniques available to abuse user rights detailed [here](https://blog.palantir.com/windows-privilege-abuse-auditing-detection-and-defense-3078a403d74e) and [here](https://book.hacktricks.xyz/windows/windows-local-privilege-escalation/privilege-escalation-abusing-tokens).
-- Though outside the scope of this module, it is essential to understand the impact that assigning the wrong privilege to an account can have within Active Directory.
-A small admin mistake can lead to a complete system or enterprise compromise.

 ### Viewing a User's Privileges
-- After logging into a host, typing the command `whoami /priv` will give us a listing of all user rights assigned to the current user.
-Some rights are only available to administrative users and can only be listed/leveraged when running an elevated CMD or PowerShell session.
+- The command `whoami /priv` lists all user rights assigned to the current user after logging into a host.
+Some rights are restricted to administrative users and can only be accessed with an elevated CMD or PowerShell session.
-- These concepts of elevated rights and [User Account Control (UAC)](https://docs.microsoft.com/en-us/windows/security/identity-protection/user-account-control/how-user-account-control-works) are security features introduced with Windows Vista that default to restricting applications from running with full permissions unless absolutely necessary.
-If we compare and contrast the rights available to us as an admin in a non-elevated console vs. an elevated console, we will see that they differ drastically.
+- Elevated rights and **User Account Control (UAC)**, introduced in Windows Vista, limit applications from running with full permissions unless necessary.
+These security features help prevent unauthorized actions from gaining full system control.
+- A comparison of rights between a non-elevated and elevated console shows significant differences in available privileges for an admin.
-- First, let's look at the rights available to a standard Active Directory user.
+- The next step is to examine the rights available to a standard Active Directory user.
 - #### Standard Domain User's Rights

 ```powershell-session